 Popular Housing Schemes In India

-The Pradhan Mantri Awas Yojana was launched by PM Narendra Modi in 2015.
-Also known as the Housing For All scheme, the mission is to provide shelters to the homeless by 2022.
-Under the scheme, the Centre would be providing assistance to states and UT to provide homes to every citizen within seven years.
-The Central government has also announced home loan interest subsidy to those who are buying their first home in urban areas.
+Also called the Housing For All scheme, PMAY was launched in 2015 and aims to deliver houses for the homeless by 2022.
+While the centre is offering assistance to all states and UTs, it will also provide home loan interest subsidy for those buying their first home in urban areas.
 Under the scheme, the government will provide interest subsidy of three to four per cent for a home loan amount of up to Rs 9 lakh and Rs 12 lakh.
 So far, over 3 lakh homes under PMAY (urban) have been constructed against a target of 40.6 lakh by 2022.

 Pradhan Mantri Gramin Awaas Yojana

-Earlier known as Indira Awas Yojna, the scheme focuses on providing pucca houses with basic amenities to homeless families.
+Previously known as Indira Awas Yojna, this scheme focuses on providing pucca houses with basic amenities to homeless families.
 The objective is to build one crore homes of 25 sqm by 2022.
-The government shares the cost of construction with the state in the ratio of 60:40 in plain areas and 90:10 for northeastern and hilly areas.
+The government provides financial assistance by sharing the cost of construction with the state in the ratio of 60:40 in plain areas and 90:10 for north eastern and hilly areas.
 The cost for the unit assistance of Rs 1.2 lakh is also provided to the beneficiary belonging to households without shelter, destitute/living on alms, manual scavengers, tribal groups and legally released bonded labour.
 So far, about 28.8 lakh homes have been constructed against a target of 1 crore by 2022.

 Rajiv Awas Yojna

 Launched in 2009, the Rajiv Awas Yojana (RAY) envisages a slum-free India and encourages state and union territories (UT) to bring all illegal constructions within a formal system.
 To increase the affordable housing stock under the scheme, the Centre has approved the Affordable Housing in Partnership (AHP) scheme to be part of the RAY.
 The scheme also provides support of Rs 75,000 per economically-weaker sections (EWS), Dwelling Units (DUs) of the size of 21 to 40 sqm.
-So far, Rs 1,398 crore has been spent while 37,000 houses are being developed under the scheme.
+So far, over Rs 1,398 crore has been spent while nearly 46,000 houses have been developed under the scheme.